KingFelix/emerald/_posts/2019-08-13-introduction.md

 **RStudio**

 RStudio is an integrated development environment (IDE) for R, a programming language for statistical computing and graphics.
 RStudio is available in two formats: RStudio Desktop, where the program is run locally as a regular desktop application; and RStudio Server, which allows accessing RStudio using a web browser while it is running on a remote Linux server.
 RStudio Desktop and RStudio Server are both available in free and fee-based (commercial) editions.
 OS support depends on the format/edition of the IDE.
 Prepackaged distributions of RStudio Desktop are available for Windows, macOS, and Linux.

+We made a program that compares your raw data after genotyping with a database with traits and disease.
+ After genotyping not every company gives you the option to look at your health.